mikkel-tschentscher/ecommerce-email-template/README.md

 10. Edit the contents of this section, and click the "HTML"-icon.
 Delete everything, and paste in your HTML.
 11. There you have it.
 Products are now automatically inserted into your e-mail.

 ## Demo

 ![Design Template](https://mikkeltschentscher.dk/hosting/shoporama/screenshot-v3.png "Design Template")

 ## Compatibility

 The template has been tested throughly with Litmus Email Testing and Email Marketing Analytics.
 [Inspect the final test from Litmus here](https://litmus.com/checklist/public/71477d5 "Inspect the e-mail template")

 ### E-mail Clients with full compatibility

 Apple Mail 8, Apple Mail 9, Outlook 2003, Outlook 2007, Outlook 2010, Outlook 2011, Outlook 2013, Outlook 2016, Thunderbird 38, Android 4.4, Gmail App (Android), iPhone 5s (iOS 7), iPhone 5s (iOS 8), iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus, iPad (Retina), iPad Mini, AOL Mail, Gmail, Inbox by Gmail, GMX.de, Google Apps,Office 365, Outlook.com,Web.de, Yahoo!
 Mail

-*E-mail with full compatibility will match the original design as seen [here](https://mikkeltschentscher.dk/hosting/shoporama/screenshot.png "Inspect the e-mail template") .*
+*E-mail with full compatibility will match the original design as seen above*

 ### E-mail Clients with partial compatibility